-1 In May 2023, we updated the old course to include real-life scenarios and quiz assessments in order to foster our zero-tolerance policy for all forms of corruption.
-It is available in six languages.
+- 1 In May 2023, we updated the old course to include real-life scenarios and quiz assessments in order to foster our zero-tolerance policy for all forms of corruption.
+It is available in six languages. - 2 Since all the target group had to complete the course again, the total training rates for the new implemented training are lower than last year.
+We are working towards increasing participation in the coming years.

-Number of employees1 trained in the prevention of bribery and corruption (e-learning course on preventing corruption)
+Number of employees 1 trained in the prevention of bribery and corruption (e-learning course on preventing corruption)